3sydev/api_engine/README.md

 -   Retry settings (except for the `retry` parameter) merge with the endpoint level retry settings.
 If an endpoint specifies its own retry settings, they will merge with the global retry settings, combining `retryCondition`.
 For the `retry` parameter instead, the endpoint level value will always overwrite the global level value.

-### 3. Status Codes Actions:
+### 3. Stack Trace Extra Params:

+-   Stack trace extra params defined in `globalParams.stackTraceExtraParams` will merge with the endpoint level `stackTraceExtraParams` parameter;

+### 4. Request Interceptor:

--   Status codes actions defined in `globalParams.statusCodesActions` will merge with the endpoint level `statusCodesActions` parameter, unless an endpoint level `statusCodesActions` value has the same `statusCode`, in this case the endpoint level value will ovverride del global level value.
+-   Request interceptor defined in `globalParams.requestInterceptor` will merge with the endpoint level `requestInterceptor` parameter.
+Both the methods will be extecuted.
+The endpoint level method will be executed at least;

-### 4. Error Messages:
+### 5. Response Interceptor:

--   Error Messages defined in `globalParams.errorMessages` will merge with the endpoint level `errorMessages` parameter, unless an endpoint level `errorMessages` value has the same `statusCode`, in this case the endpoint level value will ovverride del global level value.
+-   Response interceptor defined in `globalParams.responseInterceptor` will merge with the endpoint level `responseInterceptor` parameter.
+Both the methods will be extecuted.
+The endpoint level method will be executed at least.

 ### How to Create `globalParams`: